JSelemin/chess_analytics/README.en.md

 The resulting dataset is saved as `data/personal_games.csv`

-A copy is also loaded into a SQLite database to allow structured queries.
+A copy is also loaded into a SQLite database to allow SQL queries.

 ## Execution